twolfson/sublime-what-shortcut/README.md

 Discover what command/arguments correspond to shortcuts

+**I started this but quickly realized the depth of the scope.
+I am considering this abandoned for now.**

 ## Getting Started
 ### Installation
 This package is available under `what-shortcut` inside of [Package Control][], a [Sublime Text][] plugin that allows for easy management of other plugins.